10 Ways Your Body Will Thank You For Getting Sober

 Benefit #10: You Continue to Improve

-Sobriety is a big step to improving health.
+Sobriety is a big step toward improving health.
 As we take inventory, we may find motivation (and confidence) to stop other harmful habits.
 This could be smoking, gambling, eating unhealthy food, or other habits.

 Toll-free